Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 In the Magic V2, Honor manages to plonk a hefty 5,000mAh inside, and in a clever fashion.
 The device features two super-thin cells, ensuring the devices can be kept thin and have even weight distribution.

 The OnePlus Open sports something slightly smaller at 4,805mAh.
-The difference isn’t huge so it likely won’t be a dealbreaker unless you’re all about getting as much juice out of your phone as possible.
+The difference isn’t huge, so it isn’t really a dealbreaker unless you’re all about getting as much juice out of your phone as possible, and there’s only a 1W difference in charge speeds at 66W and 67W respectively.

 OnePlus has put a focus on multitasking